 It should be clear to attendees where to check-in and where to pick up any wristbands, badges or other necessities.

-Make sure you have enough check-in stations (with computer and scanner) set up so there won't be long queues to check-in
+💻Make sure you have enough check-in stations (with computer and scanner set up) to avoid long queues

-Execution of an event is highly exciting, though demands effective, serviceminded people who can handle many and unforeseen scenarios.
+Execution of an event is highly exciting, though requires service-minded people who can handle many and unforeseen scenarios.
 Make sure you have experienced staff who have full knowledge of the event and the check-in process.

-Unforeseen scenarios will occur and questions you haven't thought of will be asked.
+Unforeseen scenarios may occur and questions you haven't thought of may be asked.
 Have knowledgeable staff available at all times to handle these situations.

-Have routines in place for all attendee scanarios
+📜Have routines in place for all attendee scenarios

 If a new attendee shows up and should be allowed to enter the event, he/she must be registered as an attending participant in Qondor and with the correct access restriction (if any).